 I 've been my own "guinea pig", of sorts, and know I can help others find their own path to best health and wellness when you're living with a chronic illness.
-I was diagnosed with Multiple Sclerosis twenty years ago and know the challenges of having a chronic neurological condition, especially when your symptoms place you in the eyes of others as having an "invisible illness".
+I was diagnosed with Multiple Sclerosis twenty-one years ago and know the challenges of having a chronic neurological condition.
+Especially when your own symptoms place you in the eyes of others as having an "invisible illness" and learn how to let others know what you need and what it's like to live with a chronic condition."
 I believe that we need to partner with our medical teams, and so, as a patient, I continue to learn about nutrition and the effects of reducing inflammation with food for my body by attending workshops, earning certifications and educating myself with numerous experts guidance on utilizing supplements and vitamins/minerals to keep me at my best with my own lifestyle shifts.

 I deliver customized solutions for Wellness Support Coaching and Patient Advocacy that's tailored to the unique needs of each of my clients.
 I'm a firm believer in wellness coaching for lifestyle changes in a person's behavior.
 For me, how a person brings about change is a collaborative one.
 That's why it is so important that the coach and coachee work together as a team.
 The same theory goes for Patient Advocacy, and to me that means educating my clients to become patients that know how to advocate for themselves.
 But I'm always available and here to support and help my clients with any forms of advocacy that you, a family member or caregiver may need within the complicated landscape of healthcare we are all challenged with today.

-I am a member of the National Association of Healthcare Advocacy Consultants (NAHAC), a Fellow with the Institute of Coaching McLean, Affiliate of Harvard Medical School (IOC), a member of the Alliance of Professional Health Advocates (APHA) the International Coaching Federation (ICF) holding an Associates Coaching Certification, and a member of the American Society for Bioethics + Humanities (ASBH)
+I am a member of the National Association of Healthcare Advocacy Consultants (NAHAC), a Fellow with the Institute of Coaching McLean, Affiliate of Harvard Medical School (IOC), a member of the Alliance of Professional Health Advocates (APHA), hold a International Coaching Federation (ICF) as an Associates Coaching Certification, and am a member of the American Society for Bioethics + Humanities (ASBH)

-I have been a mentor for Public Education Needs Civic Involvement in Learning (PENCIL) and sat on the first Advisory Board of Dress for Success - New York in the 1990s and currently volunteer as a member of the Mentor/Mentee Support Committee to help match mentors with mentees for patient and healthcare advocates with the National Association of Healthcare Advocacy (NAHAC).
+I have been a mentor for Public Education Needs Civic Involvement in Learning (PENCIL) and sat on the first Advisory Board of Dress for Success - New York in the 1990s.
+I currently volunteer as a member of the Mentor/Mentee Support Committee to help match mentors with mentees for patient and healthcare advocates with the National Association of Healthcare Advocacy (NAHAC).